 3. The potential activity of the remaining pieces in the endgame

 This one defines itself.
-Take in consideration if your opponent’s pieces will be more active after the trade of queens, for example is his king closer to the center?
+Take into consideration if your opponent’s pieces will be more active after the trade of queens, for example, is his king closer to the center?
 Will he be able to seize the initiative by advancing the pawns that protect his king?
 Will my opponent’s rooks play a major role?